shoutyman/osproj2/README.md

   the file, free the i-node and remove the directory entry.

   **q**
-  - Will quit and end and save the program
+  - Will save the program, quit and then end